nishantc1527/Algorithms-Java/README.md

 # [Algorithms](https://github.com/nishantc1527/Algorithms/tree/master/src)

+Algorithms are a way to solve problems.
+Not only that, it wants to solve problem fast.
+That's why there's tons and tons of theory on this stuff.

 This project is a hope to share the whole knowledge of algorithms there is to offer.
 Obviously, one guy can't do that, which is why it's open source!

 # Side Note